 About us

 The Eighteenth-Century Research Group, founded in 2009, looks at a wide variety of media across Europe in the eighteenth century.
-Co-ordinated by staff from the School of Arts, the group brings together researchers from various departments across Birkbeck to collaborate and foster dialogue across disciplinary specialisations.
+Co-ordinated by staff from the Faculty of Humanities and Social Sciences, the group brings together researchers from various schools across Birkbeck to collaborate and foster dialogue across disciplinary specialisations.

 In addition to regular conferences and public lectures, there is a termly reading group which provides opportunities to read and discuss work-in-progress in a friendly interdisciplinary environment.